 Abu Ibrahim al-Hashimi has been declared as the new leader of the ISIS.
 The Islamic State militant group confirmed on Thursday its leader Abu Bakr al-Baghdadi has been killed, the group’s news agency Amaq said in an audiotape following a US weekend raid.

 The speaker in the audio also confirmed the death of Abu Hassan al-Muhajir, a close aide of al-Baghdadi and a spokesman for the group.
-On Tuesday, President Trump said al-Muhajir has been
+On Tuesday, President Trump said al-Muhajir has been “terminated by American troops.”

 The group had been silent until now.
 As a successor, it appointed someone Amaq only identified as Abu Ibrahim al-Hashemi al-Quraishi.